HackFS2023/ether-engine-ui/README.md

 3. The user then computes the job using a smart contract that interacts with Lilypad (Bachalao Oracle FVM).
 4. Once the computation is complete, the user can download the output results.

-## Contributing

-(Provide instructions on how to contribute to the project here.)

 ## License

 (Provide information about the project's license here.)